-- Administration.
-The Plan is administered by the Compensation Committee, which consists entirely of independent non-employee directors. - Repricing or Exchange Programs are Not Allowed.
+- No Annual Evergreen.
+The Plan does not contain an annual "evergreen" provision that automatically increases the number of shares available for issuance each year.
+As a result, any increases to the number of shares reserved for issuance under the Plan will require approval from our stockholders. - Administration.
+The Plan is administered by the Compensation Committee, which consists entirely of independent non-employee directors. - Annual Limits on Awards.
+The Plan sets reasonable, annual limits as to the awards that individuals may receive during each fiscal year. - Repricing or Exchange Programs are Not Allowed.
 The Plan does not permit outstanding options or stock appreciation rights to be repriced or exchanged for other awards. - Minimum Vesting Requirements.
-In general, awards vesting on the basis of an individual's continuous service with us will vest in full no earlier than the one-year anniversary of the grant date, although up to 5% of the shares reserved in the Plan may be granted without this minimum vesting requirement. - Limited Transferability.
+In general, awards vesting on the basis of an individual's continuous service with us will vest in full no earlier than the one-year anniversary of the grant date although up to 5% of the shares reserved in the Plan may be granted without this minimum vesting requirement. - No Single-Trigger Vesting Acceleration upon a Change of Control.
+The Plan provides that only in the event an award is not assumed or replaced will vesting accelerate on a Change of Control. - Limited Transferability.
 Awards under the Plan generally may not be sold, assigned, transferred, pledged, or otherwise encumbered, unless otherwise approved by the administrator. - No Tax Gross-ups.
-The Plan does not provide for any tax gross-ups.

-• No Dividends on Unvested Restricted Stock.
+The Plan does not provide for any tax gross-ups. - No Dividends on Unvested Restricted Stock.
 The Plan provides that a participant has no right to receive dividends on restricted stock until the restrictions on shares of restricted stock lapse.